 There are also diagonal lines, and lines that are not in a straight line at all.
 With paylines that form various different shapes on the reels; some look like the letters W, V, and M as well as other odd patterns.
 Including some that look like a heartbeat monitor.

 As you can see from above, our games come in different variations of 3, 5, 9, 12, 15, 20, 25, and 30 paylines.

 Slots Payline Options

-The payline positions are set in specific positions and can not be changed.
+The slot machine paylines positions are set in specific positions and can not be changed.
 Generally, all slots games tend to use similar payline patterns with some small variations.
 Typically you will find all slots by a certain software provider all use the same payline patterns and changes occur when you change software provider.

-Although you can't pick which pattern is assigned to which payline number you can say how many paylines that you would like.
-You must always have at least 1 payline activated, then you can choose how many extra paylines you want activated all the way up to the maximum within the game.
+Although you can't pick which pattern is assigned to which payline number.
+In some slots.
+You can say how many paylines that you would like activated.
+However, you must always have at least 1 payline activated.
+Then you can choose how many extra paylines you want activating.
+All the way up to the maximum within the game.

-If you just want to play the maximum number of coins and the maximum number of paylines then simply click on the Bet Max button.
+If you just want to play the maximum number of coins and the maximum number of paylines.
+Simply click on the Bet Max button.
 Clicking the Bet Max button will automatically increase both the number of coins and the number of paylines to their maximum values.
-However, they will be limited to how many credits you have, if you only have 100 credits left, for example, the game will adjust the coins and paylines so that the bet amount is 100 as that is all you can afford.
+However, they will be limited to how many credits you have.
+If you only have 100 credits left, for example.
+The game will adjust the coins and paylines so that the bet amount is 100 as that is all you can afford.